-The decrease in current liabilities was primarily the result of a debt service prepayments made in the current year.
+The decrease in current liabilities was primarily the result of the decrease in accrued interest payable as a result of the bond refunding in the current year.

-The decrease in non-current liabilities was primarily the result of principal payments in the current year.
+The decrease in non-current liabilities was primarily the result of the bond refunding in the current year.